How to successfully build cultural awareness

 1. Do your research

 Most exporters research new markets as a matter of due diligence.
 That often tends to focus on the commercial and policy environment.
-But it’s a good idea to see what you can learn about the culture you’ll be dealing with as well.
+But it’s a good idea to see what you can learn about the culture you’ll also be dealing with.

 Key questions to ask before going to another culture: